 ROSEN, A TOP RANKED LAW FIRM, Encourages Tupperware Brands Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – TUP

-/EIN News/ -- WHY: NEW YORK, April 30, 2023 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Tupperware Brands Corporation (NYSE: TUP) between March 10, 2021 and March 16, 2023, both dates inclusive (the “Class Period”), of the important May 19, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+WHY: NEW YORK, April 30, 2023 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Tupperware Brands Corporation TUP between March 10, 2021 and March 16, 2023, both dates inclusive (the "Class Period"), of the important May 19, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Tupperware securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.